 In November 1839 NSW Governor Richard Bourke supported the British move to end of transportation.
 In that year the decision was also made to close down Moreton Bay and to reduce the number of prisoners to 300 – all short-term sentence men but also included all 57 female prisoners.
 A steamer picked them up and brought them to Sydney By now the number of convicts had dwindled to levels which made it nearly impossible to maintain the convict settlement.
 The convicts were mainly used on the cattle stations, for basic repair and maintenance and general administrative tasks.

-The Australian colonies the free settlers lobbied for an end to the system.
-However, the government in London still refused to open up the area for free settlers.
+The free settlers in the various Australian colonies lobbied for an end to the system in order for them to exploit the lands further north.
+However, the government in London still refused to open up Moreton Bay for free settlers.
 Instead it opted for the winding down of the settlement as a penal colony.
 The outstations became neglected and the buildings in the settlement hardly received any maintenance.
 Commander Cotton however was the first commander who insisted that the future of the colony had to be based on free settlers and as such he did what ever he could with that aim in mind.
 He finally stopped the discussion of moving the settlement to elsewhere.
 It is thanks to him the Brisbane received a lifeline beyond the convict settlement.

-While it still wasn’t clear what would happen with the settlement, surveyors were ordered in 1839 to survey land that could be sold to new settlers and plans were developed on what to do with the government buildings.
+While at the closure of the penal settlement it still wasn’t clear what would happen with the settlement, surveyors were ordered in 1839 to survey land that could be sold to new settlers and plans were developed on what to do with the government buildings.
 A basic agreement on this was reached in 1840, but again it would take another two years before finally the convict era ended and the settlement was opened up to free settlers.
 The Female Factory was rented out and became a wool store for a few years and the Commissariat was turned into a private store.
 In 1842 seven rooms in the Convict Barracks and three other buildings were opened for lease.
 A few months later all the premises were occupied.
 Most buildings were in deplorable stage, dirty and often leaking.
 The government as the owner was unwilling to make the necessary repairs and it was up to the lessees to do this at their own expense, with no guarantee that their lease was extended on a year by year basis.
-In 1847 the government decided to divide the plot into 10 allotments.
+In 1847 the government decided to divide the land and building in the settlement into 10 allotments.
 Sales of some of the buildings started in 1849, parts of the barracks, parts where the court was situated were kept in government hands.
 Some of the most dilapidated buildings such as the boat-shed and the cottage at the wharf, lumberyard shed and the garden cottage were demolished.
+The engineering barn became a church.

 Convicts who stayed in Brisbane